bondy-io/bondy_docs/docs/concepts/what_is_wamp.md

 The Web Application Messaging Protocol (WAMP) is intended to provide application developers with the semantics they need to handle messaging between components in distributed applications.

-By combining Combining the two main application communication patterns–Remote Procedure Calls and Publish/Subscribe– into a single protocol, it can be used for the entire messaging requirements of a distributed system, thus reducing technology stack complexity, as well as networking overheads.
+By combining the two main application communication patterns–Remote Procedure Calls and Publish/Subscribe– into a single protocol, it can be used for the entire messaging requirements of a distributed application, thus reducing technology stack complexity, as well as networking overheads.

 WAMP is a community effort and the [protocol specification](https://wamp-proto.org/wamp_latest_ietf.html) is made available for free under an open license for everyone to use or implement.